-Students using PowerUp work through the online portions of the program independently, completing levels and tasks at their own pace and receiving support when they struggle.
-Ensuring that students actively engage with and remain motivated by the program is an important component of the PowerUp Theory of Change.
+Students using Core5 work through the online portions of the program independently, completing levels and tasks at their own pace and receiving support when they struggle.
+Ensuring that students actively engage with and remain motivated by the program is an important component of the Core5 Theory of Change.

 Many educational technology tools rely solely on extrinsic incentives (e.g., badges) to promote student engagement.
 However, intrinsic motivation - i.e., motivation that comes from within - is generally associated with higher levels of effort, satisfaction, and learning (Deci, Koestner, & Ryan, 1999).
-The design of PowerUp is informed by motivational theory and research demonstrating that learning platforms can build intrinsic motivation when they address students' needs for autonomy, competence, and relatedness.
+The design of Core5 was informed by motivational theory and research demonstrating that learning platforms can build intrinsic motivation when they address students' needs for autonomy, competence, and relatedness.

 Autonomy.
-In educational contexts, the term autonomy refers to students' perception of selfdirected behavior or independent pursuit of goals and interests (Ryan & Deci, 2000).
-PowerUp supports students' need for autonomy.
-Students are provided with choices in each session, including which skill zone to focus on.
+In educational contexts, the term autonomy refers to students' perception of self-directed behavior or independent pursuit of goals and interests (Ryan & Deci, 2000).
+Core5 addresses students' need for autonomy.
+Students are provided with choices in each session, including opportunities to select tasks to work on and explore "Fun Facts" embedded in the background imagery of each level.

-A student dashboard provides students with the opportunity to monitor their progress in PowerUp, set and manage their own goals, and identify skills they have mastered.
+A student dashboard provides students with the opportunity to monitor their progress in Core5 and identify the skills they have mastered.
 Scaffolded versions of tasks within the online program allow students to work in a mostly autonomous fashion, even when they struggle with a difficult reading skill.

 Competence.
 Students feel a sense of competence when they believe that they are capable of learning challenging materials.
 Learning environments that foster a sense of competence can increase student motivation (Turner, et al., 1998).
-PowerUp incorporates several strategies designed to promote a sense of competence.
+Core5 incorporates several strategies designed to promote a sense of competence.

-PowerUp's auto placement allows students to start the program working on skills at their current level and, thus, appropriately challenging.
-To progress in PowerUp, students must achieve a high level of success with each skill.
-Scaffolding offers direct instruction and support when students need it so they can demonstrate skill mastery and move on to more difficult skills.
-Game-based design elements - such as "reward streaks" recognizing a string of accurate responses - motivate students to persevere through challenging content and help build a sense of competence.
+Core5's auto placement allows students to start the program working on skills at their current ability level and, thus, appropriately challenging.
+To progress in Core5, students must achieve a high level of success on each unit of a task.
+Scaffolding offers direct instruction and support when students need it so they can demonstrate skill mastery, move on to more difficult skills, and build a sense of competence.